 Full-Time Academic Load Definition for Graduate Students

 Graduate students enrolled in nine or more credits during a regular semester or five credits during a summer session are considered full-time students.
-All students registered for fewer than those specified totals are classified as part-time students, unless they hold a teaching or research appointment at UMKC.
+All students registered for fewer than those specified totals are classified as part-time students, unless they hold an assistantship postiion at UMKC.

-Full-time enrollment for students holding graduate teaching assistant or graduate research assistant appointments (GTA/GRAs) is six hours in a regular semester or three hours in a summer session.
+Full-time enrollment for students holding at least a .50 FTE graduate assistantship appointment is six hours in a regular semester or three hours in a summer session.
 GTAs/GRAs are expected to make normal progress toward their degrees and should enroll in a minimum of six hours per semester (three credits in the summer session).
-However, GTA/GRA appointees who have completed all required coursework for the degree and who are working full time on research need only enroll for the minimum of three credits.
+However, GTA/GRA appointees who have completed all required coursework for the degree and who are working full time on research need only enroll for one credit hour.

 These designations of full time are for academic purposes only and do not apply to assessment of fees or degree program residency requirements.
 Note that this policy in no way alters the residency requirements and criteria for doctoral degrees.
 Further, international students holding GTA/GRA appointments also must abide by requirements of the U.S. Immigration Service and should consult the international student advisor before reducing their course loads.